jefferickson/peer-object-matching/README.md

 ### Overview

 Use to match objects (peer objects) based on categorical and continuous data.
 First, the objects are matched exactly based on their categorical data, then they are matched within each categorical group based on the Euclidean distance of their continuous data.
-The min and max number of matches as well as the max distance can be specified.
+The min and max number of matches, groups _not_ to match on, and the max distance can also be specified.

 The input should be of the following form:

-`object_id, categorical_data, cont_point_1, cont_point_2, ..., cont_point_n`
+`object_id, categorical_data, no_match_group, cont_point_1, cont_point_2, ..., cont_point_n`

 with one object per line.
+Leaving `no_match_group` as a blank field will cause all objects to be compared within the categorical group.

 The output will be:

-`object_id, peer_object_id_1, peer_object_id_2, ..., peer_object_id_n`
+`object_id, peer_object_id_1, peer_object_id_2, ..., peer_object_id_m`

 ### Categorical Data